 Adjunct Faculty Members

 Adjunct faculty members shall not teach more than fifty percent (50%) of the courses offered in any College of the University in any semester.
-That limitation, however, shall not apply to professional and/or career oriented courses in programs offered in the College of Professional Studies and the College of Pharmacy and Health Sciences, including but not limited to the following: Communication Arts, Computer Science, Criminal Justice, Criminal Justice Leadership, Health Services Administration, Hospitality Management, Journalism, Real Estate Management, Safety & Corporate Security, Sports Management, Telecommunications, Clinical and Industrial Pharmacy, and Pharmacy Administration.
+That limitation, however, shall not apply to professional and/or career oriented courses in programs offered in the Collins College of Professional Studies and the College of Pharmacy and Health Sciences, including but not limited to the following: Communication Arts, Computer Science, Criminal Justice, Criminal Justice Leadership, Health Services Administration, Hospitality Management, Journalism, Real Estate Management, Safety & Corporate Security, Sports Management, Telecommunications, Clinical and Industrial Pharmacy, and Pharmacy Administration.

 Appointment